-In 1984 Mark and Krissie Illing created the comedy duo Nickelodeon.
-They appeared in theatres and open-air festivals all over the world including New York, Tokyo, Hong Kong, Vancouver, Amsterdam, Dublin, Barcelona, winning London’s ‘Street Entertainers of the Year’ Award and ‘Critics Choice’ at the Edinburgh Festival.
+Marks’s professional career started in 1984 when he and Krissie Illing created the comedy duo Nickelodeon.
+They appeared in theatres and open-air festivals all over the world including New York, Tokyo, Hong Kong, Vancouver, Amsterdam, Dublin, Barcelona, winning London’s ‘Street Entertainers of the Year’ Award in 1984 and ‘Critics Choice’ at the Edinburgh Festival in 1986.

-After settling in Germany in 1990, Nickelodeon created and toured two productions, Dinner for Two and Great Lovers in History, (both written and directed by Mark).
-The tours and numerous appearances on television made Nickelodeon one of Germany’s most famous comedy teams.
+After moving to Germany in 1990, Nickelodeon created and toured two productions, Dinner for Two and Great Lovers in History, (both written and directed by Mark).
+The tours and numerous appearances on TV made Nickelodeon one of Germany’s most famous comedy teams.

-Since 1995 Mark has toured several Solo comedy shows, all performed in German, to great acclaim making him ‘Germany’s Comedy Import Number 1’ !
+Since 1995 Mark has written and performed several solo stand up shows, all performed in German and many filmed for German TV, to great acclaim making him ‘Germany’s Comedy Import Number 1!’
+(Die Welt).

-Mark lives with his wife and two children in Cologne.
+Mark is married with two children and lives in Cologne.